 3. Holy Baptism

 Holy Baptism (sometimes known as 'christening') is one of the ways in which we become members of the Christian family, the Church.
 There are others, but this is the formal way, given to us by Jesus himself.
-It is a Sacrament, a visible sign (the pouring on us of water) given to us by Jesus with the words by which God gives us his grace, or power: 'I baptise you in the Name of the Father, and of the Son, and of the Holy Spirit.'
+It is a Sacrament, a visible sign (the pouring on us of water), which includes the words by which God gives us his grace, or power: 'I baptise you in the Name of the Father, and of the Son, and of the Holy Spirit.'

 At the baptism of the young, parents and godparents promise that they will bring up the child as a Christian.
 Each child requires three godparents, who must have been themselves baptised (though not necessarily in the Church of England).
 By custom, two should be of the same sex as the child, and the child's parents themselves can also act as godparents if necessary.